 Q1.
 Now a day, Law students prefer to work in Supreme Court directly after his degree?
 Do you think this is appropriate?

-Ans: No, this is not appropriate as my experience because the most important thing when you enter in to legal profession is to know the basics of legal procedure and having its sufficient knowledge.
-Despite of Good law colleges, student doesn’t have so much practical knowledge in his basic stage.
-Initially about 80-90% of cases is started in Lower court either it is civil matter or criminal or different types of matter.
-Pleadings filled, evidences, and whole procedure there in the lower court is the foundation of every case.
+Ans: No, this is not appropriate as my experience because the most important thing when you enter into legal profession is to know the basics of legal procedure and having its sufficient knowledge.
+Despite Good law colleges, the student doesn’t have so much practical knowledge in his basic stage.
+Initially, about 80-90% of cases are started in Lower court either it is a civil matter or criminal or different types of matter.
+Pleadings filled, evidence, and whole procedure there in the lower court is the foundation of every case.

 As Advocate, if you had worked hard for your case in lower court and you put your case strongly then up to high court and Supreme Court, you will not lose that case.
-This is considered as the key secret of wining any case in Legal profession.
+This is considered as the key secret of winning any case in the Legal profession.

 Q2.
-In current scenario, even in first year, Law students opt for internship in High court and Supreme Court, is it justified in your view?
+In the current scenario, even in the first year, Law students opt for an internship in High court and Supreme Court, is it justified in your view?

-Best time for doing internship in HC, SC is from third year onwards in 5 year program because at that time you are aware of various types of laws.
+Best time for doing an internship in HC, SC is from the third year onwards in the 5-year program because at that time you are aware of various types of laws.
 Then you will find yourself associated with that work and Learn with a better and broader view.

 Q3.Sir, why some Law students excel in their lives and Join SC whereas some never think beyond of District Courts?